onefrankguy/frankmitchell.org/posts/forcing-https-on-in-ec2.md

 </table>

 Set up a [mod_rewrite rule][] to check the `X-Forwarded-Proto` header.
-If it comes in with a value of "http", you can redirect that HTTP traffic to HTTPS.
+If it comes in with a value of "http", you can redirect that traffic to HTTPS.

     <VirutalHost *:80>
       RewriteEngine On